 Companies should continue to make the additional disclosure each year after initially providing it, even if there is no equity plan on ballot, in order for ISS to capture performance awards in a similar fashion in subsequent years.
 Even if performance awards were not granted in any given year or no performance awards vested (either because none were scheduled to vest or because goals were not met), tabular disclosure is required in order to provide a clear view of the year to year status of the performance award program.
-Although this tabular disclosure may not be required under applicable disclosure rules, it is necessary in order for ISS to use earned amounts for the company's equity compensation burn rate.
 ISS will generally not engage in calculations to determine earned amounts, even if such calculations may be possible based on the company's narrative disclosure.